David M. Given

 Over the past dozen years, David has served in several leadership roles in complex class action litigation.
 He also has a wide-ranging entertainment law practice, encompassing both litigation and transactional work.
 His experience spans all areas of the music industry, with particular expertise in intra-band dynamics and talent management.
 David has also been called upon to counsel and advise individuals and estates on the disposition of their creative property (i.e., songs, recordings, literary material, visual art, etc.) and royalty interests, including on the subject of copyright reversion.

 For a two-year term, David served as chairman of the American Bar Association's Forum on the Entertainment and Sports Industries.
 He has been a panelist and featured speaker at numerous entertainment, technology and video game industry events.
-In 2007, he co-chaired with Microsoft's lead in-house copyright attorney the LSI-sponsored Entertainment Technology Law Summit in Seattle.
+In 2007, he co-chaired with Microsoft's head in-house copyright attorney the LSI-sponsored Entertainment Technology Law Summit in Seattle.
 That same year, the American Bar Association chose him to present its annual Presidential Showcase Program, "Privacy, Copyright and Parental Control in the Age of YouTube, MySpace and Beyond.”
 And he was a featured speaker over the years at the South by Southwest Interactive/Music Conference in Austin, Texas, on topics ranging from recent developments in music industry litigation to the future of cloud computing

 For four consecutive spring semesters, David lectured in law at the University of California at Berkeley, School of Law (Berkeley Law), where he helped develop and implement the core curriculum for the school's entertainment law class.
 David has also guest lectured at the law schools of the University of San FranciscoPepperdine and Stanford University, among others.